naoya1110/jetbot_software_setup/README.md

 ## Additional Setups
 1. Open a terminal from Launcher.
-1. Update apt package list with using the command.
+1. Update apt package list.
     ```
     $ apt update
     ```
-1. Install SSH using the following command.
+1. Install SSH.
     ```
     $ apt install ssh
     ```

 ## Shutdown JetBot from Web Browser
 1. Open a terminal
-1. Log in to the JetBot with SSH using the following command.
+1. Log in to the JetBot with SSH.
     ```
     $ ssh jetbot@0.0.0.0
     ```
-1. Shutdown the JetBot using the following command.
+1. Shutdown the JetBot.
     ```
     $ sudo shutdown now
     ```